wesbragagt/node-express-ts-docker/README.md

 This template aims to provide an easy to implement boilerplate for creating NodeJS based APIs using NodeJS, Express, Typescript, Webpack and Docker.

+- Formating and linting with prettier-standard
+- Tests with Jest and supertest

 ## Getting Started

 `yarn install` - Install all the dependencies.